detuur/mpv-scripts/README.md

  - `H` (`Shift+h`): Cycle between the pixel formats available
  - `Ctrl+h`: Toggle between linear and logarithmic levels

-These keybinds can be changed or commented out at the bottom of this file.
+These keybinds can be changed or commented out at the bottom of the script.

 ![Shamelessly stolen from ffmpeg's wiki](https://trac.ffmpeg.org/raw-attachment/wiki/Histogram/histogram_overlay.jpg)